2008 NASCAR Sprint Cup Series: Pocono 500

 The Pocono 500 was held on June 8 at Pocono Raceway in Long Pond, Pennsylvania.
 Kasey Kahne won the pole, he went on to win the race.
 Starting with Pocono TNT started its six race broadcast schedule.
 Kyle Busch qualified tenth but in the second practice hit the wall and started from the back.
-He finished dead last after a crash with Jamie McMurray, but had a big enough cushion in the standings to remain in first place over Jeff Burton by 21 points.
+He finished in last place after a crash with Jamie McMurray but had a big enough cushion in the standings to remain in first place overall in the series, 21 points over Jeff Burton.